george24601/notes/mgmt/written_com.md

 Nobody needs to be described as silly: let your analysis show that he is.
 When you express opinions, do not simply make assertions.
 The aim is not just to tell readers what you think, but to persuade them; if you use arguments, reasoning and evidence, you may succeed.
 Go easy on the oughts and shoulds.

-Use the language of everyday speech, not that of spokesmen, lawyers or bureaucrats (so prefer let to permit, people to persons, buy to purchase, colleague to peer, way out to exit, present to gift, rich to wealthy, show to demonstrate, break to violate).
-Pomposity and long-windedness tend to obscure meaning, or reveal the lack of it: strip them away in favour of plain words.

-Articles in The Economist should be like essays, in that they have a beginning, a middle and an end.
-They should not be mere bits of information stitched together.
-Each should be a coherent whole, a series of paragraphs that follow logically in order and, ideally, will suffer if even one sentence is cut out.
 If the article is a report, the facts must be selected and presented as a story.
 If it is a leader or more analytical article, it should also have a sense of sequence, so that the reader feels he is progressing from a beginning to a conclusion.

 In starting your article, let your model be the essays of Francis Bacon.
 He starts “Of Riches” with “I cannot call riches better than the baggage of virtue.”
 “Of cunning” opens with “We take cunning for a sinister or crooked wisdom.”
 “Of Suspicion” is instantly on the wing with “Suspicions amongst thoughts are like bats amongst birds, they ever fly by twilight.”
 Each of these beginnings carries implicitly within it an entire essay.
 Each seizes the reader by the lapels and at once draws him into the subject.